 Massachusetts approves ban of flavored tobacco products

-Massachusetts lawmakers have passed a ban on the sale of flavored tobacco products, including menthol cigarettes.
+Massachusetts lawmakers have passed a groundbreaking ban on the sale of flavored vaping products and tobacco, including menthol cigarettes.

 The ban was passed by the Senate early Thursday before the legislature broke for a holiday recess.
 It had earlier been passed by the state House of Representatives.

-House Speaker Robert DeLeo said “This nation-leading step will save lives.”
-It is believed to be the first such statewide legislation in the country.
+The Campaign for Tobacco Free Kids and American Cancer Society Cancer Action Network say it is the country’s first such statewide legislation.

-The legislation now goes to the desk of Republican Gov. Charlie Baker, who in September declared a public health emergency and ordered a temporary ban on the sale of vaping products.
+The legislation now goes to Republican Gov. Charlie Baker.
+In September, he declared a public health emergency and ordered a temporary ban on the sale of vaping products.

+Jonathan Shaer is president of the New England Convenience Store Owners and Energy Marketers Association.

 Comments